mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 ## Exercise 3
 ### Spatial operations - joins
 Spatial joining in R is an incredibly handy thing and is simple with `st_joins`.
-By default `st_joins` will perform an left join by default and use st_intersect by default as well for the spatial topological operation.
+By default `st_joins` will perform a left join and use st_intersect as well for the spatial topological operation.
 Note that you can also do an inner join as well as use other topological operations for the join such as `st_touches`, `st_disjoint`, `st_equals`, etc.

 For this simple example, we'll strip out the state and most other attributes from our WSA sites we've been using, and then use the states `sf` file in a spatial join to get state for each site spatially.
 This is a typical task many of us frequently need - to assign attribute information from some spatial unit for points within the unit.